comtalyst/chronoria/README.md

 This repository is for the backend components of the project.
 For the frontend, please visit https://github.com/comtalyst/chronoria-client/.

 ## Motivations
-This is just a personal project developed by me to sharpen my C#, familiarize with cloud services, practice designing distributed systems, just and to entertain myself by coding as usual.
+This is just a personal project developed by me to sharpen my C#, familiarize with cloud services, practice designing distributed systems, just and to entertain myself by coding as usual. ☜(ﾟヮﾟ☜)

 ## Technology Stacks